Viv’s Place provides a safe, secure and comfortable place of refuge for women and children escaping domestic violence.

 The exterior design concept originated from patterns and textures used in domestic buildings, particularly the tradition of wrought iron and cast metal balustrades in Victorian homes.

 Our pretty domestic filigree has motifs of plants, flowers, growth and life that that mask the structure’s basic function of security and privacy.

 Traditionally, patterns like this feature in spaces of rest—pavilions, verandas, and pergolas—places of quiet sanctuary in their landscape.

-The Launch Housing patterns are modelled in 3D then rendered and printed flat onto the façade, creating an effect that can be either permeable or solid, and is ornate yet robust and safe.
+The Launch Housing patterns were modelled in 3D then rendered and printed flat onto the façade, creating an effect that can be either permeable or solid, and is ornate yet robust and safe.

 An especially useful feature of our design is dual-key apartments.
 An extra foyer between a studio apartment and its immediate neighbour allows the two apartments to be combined into one family unit.
 This arrangement means any floor can be customised to a specific mix without costly structural and service transitions.